9aj/FortunaHome/README.md

 # FortunaHome

-FortunaHome is a basic application for the LaFortuna Microcontroller, that controls basic applications connected to the host of device through serial communications.
+FortunaHome is a basic application for the LaFortuna Microcontroller, that controls basic applications connected to the host of the device through serial communications.

 ## Installation